annaraymaker/annaraymaker.github.io/_teaching/2021-spring-teaching-1.md

 location: "Gainesville, Florida"
 ---

-Undergraduate TA for Digital Logic and Computer Systems (Spring/Summer semesters 2021) under Dr. Schwartz.
+Under Dr. Schwartz, I was an Undergraduate TA for Digital Logic and Computer Systems for the Spring and Summer semesters 2021.
 My responsibilities included holding a lab section, holding weekly office hours, grading assignments, and reviewing/revising lab/homework assignments.